Nigerian National Assembly delegation from Kano

 The Nigerian National Assembly delegation from Kano comprises three Senators and fifteen Representatives (down from twenty three in 1999).
 They form the legislature of Kano State, Nigeria.

+10th Assembly (2023–2027)

+The 10th National Assembly was inaugurated on 13 June 2023.

+Senators representing Kano in 10th Assembly.

 9th Assembly (2019–2023)

 The 9th National Assembly was inaugurated on 11 June 2019.

 Senators representing Kano in 9th Assembly.

 House of Reps members representing Kano in 9th Assembly.

 8th Assembly (2015–2019)

 The 8th National Assembly was Inaugurated on 9 June 2015.
 The All Progressives Congress (APC) won all the seats in the House of Representatives.
 This is first time in the history of Kano Politics where no other party has won a seat.